Charlotte Hit and Run Accident Attorneys

 - Spinal cord injuries

-- Whiplash or other neck and back injuries
+- Whiplash, shoulder, and back injuries

 Each of these injuries will require medical care, and victims may not be able to work while they recover.
 With medical expenses, lost wages, and property damage to contend with, hit and run victims need to know where to turn for compensation.